wpilibsuite/deploy-utils/README.md

-EmbeddedTools
+DeployUtils
 ====
 Compile and Deploy for Embedded Targets in both Java and C++.

-EmbeddedTools adds compiler and library rules to make writing native software easier.
+DeployUtils adds compiler and library rules to make writing native software easier.
 For all projects, you can define deployment targets and artifacts.
 The deploy process works over SSH/SFTP and is extremely quick.